ledwindra/indonesia-stock-exchange/README.md

 This repository aims to get the financial data of publicly listed companies in Indonesia 🇮🇩 for free.
 It includes reference data (e.g. company profiles, organization structures, etc), daily trading summary (e.g. high, low, bid, ask, foreign buy/sell, etc), and financial statements (balance sheet, profit/loss, and cash flow).
 This repository is automatically updated daily so you can just chill and relax 😎 🏖 🥥 🌴 🍻.

-TL;DR: if you don't want to run this locally and just want to go straight to the data, you can proceed as follows:
+TL;DR: if you don't want to run this locally and just want to go straight to the data, which are located under `data` directory.
+You can proceed as follows:

 |file_name|description|
 |-|-|